pi-lar/neuropil/doc/source/protocol.msg_structure.rst

-All together this sums up to 220 bytes of protocol parts (1+17+8+17+150+3+5+25=236) msgpack definitions sum up to 29 bytes and could be optimized (removed) further in the future.
+All together this sums up to 220 bytes of protocol parts (1+17+8+17+150+3+5+25=236) :term:`msgpack` definitions sum up to 29 bytes and could be optimized (removed) further in the future.
 Right now it is easier to keep msg protocol definitions to ba able to add further fields in the future.